-- failure of our schools to comply with the extensive regulatory requirements for school operations; - our failure to maintain eligibility for federal student financial assistance funds; - continued Congressional examination of the for-profit education sector; - · a disruption in our ability to process student loans under the Federal Direct Loan Program; - · regulatory investigations of, or actions commenced against, us or other companies in our industry; - the effect of public health pandemics, epidemics or outbreak, including COVID-19; - changes in the state regulatory environment or budgetary constraints; - · our failure to realize the expected benefits of our acquisition of MIAT College of Technology; - our failure to successfully integrate MIAT College of Technology's programs offerings into our current program offerings; - our failure to improve underutilized capacity at certain of our campuses; - enrollment declines or challenges in our students' ability to find employment as a result of macroeconomic conditions; - · our failure to maintain and expand existing industry relationships and develop new industry relationships with our industry customers; - our ability to update and expand the content of existing programs and develop and integrate new programs in a timely and cost-effective manner while maintaining positive student outcomes; - our failure to effectively identify, establish and operate additional schools, programs or campuses; - the effect of our principal stockholder owning a significant percentage of our capital stock, and thus being able to influence certain corporate matters and the potential in the future to gain substantial control over our company; - the impact of certain holders of our Series A Preferred Stock owning a significant percentage of our capital stock, their ability to influence and control certain corporate matters and the potential for future dilution to holders of our common stock; - · loss of our senior management or other key employees; and - · risks related to other factors discussed in this Annual Report on Form 10-K, including those described in Item 1A.
+- failure of our schools to comply with the extensive regulatory requirements for school operations; - our failure to maintain eligibility for federal student financial assistance funds; - continued Congressional examination of the for-profit education sector; - our failure to maintain eligibility for or the ability to process federal student financial assistance; - regulatory investigations of, or actions commenced against, us or other companies in our industry; - the effect of public health pandemics, epidemics or outbreak, including COVID-19; - changes in the state regulatory environment or budgetary constraints; - our failure to realize the expected benefits of our acquisitions; - our failure to successfully integrate our acquisitions; - our failure to improve underutilized capacity at certain of our campuses; - enrollment declines or challenges in our students' ability to find employment as a result of macroeconomic conditions; - our failure to maintain and expand existing industry relationships and develop new industry relationships with our industry customers; - our ability to update and expand the content of existing programs and develop and integrate new programs in a timely and cost-effective manner while maintaining positive student outcomes; - our failure to effectively identify, establish and operate additional schools, programs or campuses; - the effect of our principal stockholder owning a significant percentage of our capital stock, and thus being able to influence certain corporate matters and the potential in the future to gain substantial control over our company; - the impact of certain holders of our Series A Preferred Stock owning a significant percentage of our capital stock, their ability to influence and control certain corporate matters and the potential for future dilution to holders of our common stock; - a loss of our senior management or other key employees; and - risks related to other factors discussed in this Annual Report on Form 10-K, including those described in Item 1A.
 "Risk Factors."

 The factors above are not exhaustive, and new factors may emerge or changes to the foregoing factors may occur that could impact our business.
 We cannot guarantee that any forward-looking statement will be realized.
 Achievement of future results is subject to risks, uncertainties and potentially inaccurate assumptions.
 Many events beyond our control may determine whether results we anticipate will be achieved.
 Should known or unknown risks or uncertainties materialize, or should underlying assumptions prove inaccurate, actual results could differ materially from past results and those anticipated, estimated or projected.
-Among the factors that could cause actual results to differ materially are the factors discussed under Item 1A.
-"Risk Factors," Item 1.
-"Business," and Item 7.
+Among the factors that could cause actual results to differ materially are the factors discussed under Part 1, Item 1.
+"Business" and Item 1A.
+"Risk Factors," and Part II, Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 You should bear this in mind as you consider forward-looking statements.

 Also, these forward-looking statements represent our estimates and assumptions only as of the date of the document containing the applicable statement.
-Except as required by law, we undertake no obligation to update or revise forwardlooking statements, whether as a result of new information, future events or otherwise.
+Except as required by law, we undertake no obligation to update or revise forward-looking statements, whether as a result of new information, future events or otherwise.
 Thus, you should not assume that our silence over time means that actual events are bearing out as expressed or implied in such forward-looking statements.
 We qualify all of the forward-looking statements in this Annual Report on Form 10-K, including the documents that we incorporate by reference herein, by these cautionary statements.
 You are advised, however, to consult any further disclosures we make on related subjects in our reports and filings with the Securities and Exchange Commission ("SEC").